rmrmg/SuzukiConditions/dataPreparation/readme.md

  - arylaryl - list of files in directory defined by `prefixarylhetero` which will be used.

 ### 3 Convert and filter raw data
+The `parseReaxsysFile_v2.py` script filter out reaction which are not Suzuki coupling (based on performed Rdkit's Reaction on subsrates).
+The script has following options which allow further filtration:
+ - --heterohetero    include heteroaryl heteroaryl Suzuki coupling
+ - --arylhetero      include aryl heteroaryl Suzuki coupling
+ - --arylaryl        include aryl aryl Suzuki coupling
+ -  --withpatents     include also data from patents
+ - --withtemponly    include only reaction with given temperature
+ - --withbaseonly    include only reaction with given base
+ - --withsolvonly    include only reaction with given solvent
+ - --withyieldonly   include only reaction with given yield
+ - --withligandonly  include only reaction with given ligand
+ - --withpdonly      include only reaction with given Pd-source

+All AI models were build on data extracted with following options: `--heterohetero --arylhetero  --withbaseonly --withsolvonly --withyieldonly --withpdonly`

 ### 4 generate input for AI
+The script `makeDataForKeras_v2.py` can be used to generated most of input for AI training, depending on selected options:
+ - --conditions     defined how information about reaction conditions should be encoded in AI input.
+Allowed values:
+   - newClasses
+   - oldClasses
+   - embedded
+   - newClassesEmbedLig
+   - oldClassesEmbedLig
+ - --mode     defined how information about starting material (i.e. coupling partners) should be encoded for AI training, allowed values:
+   - morgan3 - use Morgan fingerprint
+   - enc - use representation from autoencoder
+   - canonSmiles - use canonical smiles
+   - rdkit - use rdkit descriptors as returned by rdkit.Chem.Descriptors.descList
+   - morgan3rdkit - use concatenation of Morgan fingerprint and rdkit descriptors
+ - --includeligand  - how information about ligands should be incorporated.
+Allowed values {raw,scalled}
+ - --allownotemp - when this option is used reaction without temperature will be included in AI input
+ - --userawtemperature - when set raw value (i.e. Celcius degree) of temperature will be set to AI input
+ - --outputMclass